 Adopt a Cat

-Due to COVID-19, all adoptions will temporarily be done by appointment only.
+Due to COVID-19, all adoptions will be done by appointment only.

-If you are interested in adopting an animal from HSC, please complete the application located at the bottom of each animal’s profile found at petango.com/HSC to have your adoption appointment scheduled by our staff.
+Please complete the application located at the bottom of each animal’s profile, found at petango.com/HSC to have your adoption appointment scheduled by our staff.
 We will only schedule appointments by application to ensure that each interested party is seen in order of submission.
 A team member will reach out to you within 48 hours of your application being submitted.
 Must be 18 or older to submit an adoption application.